benchopt/benchopt/doc/tutorials/add_solver.rst

 .. hint::

-    Learn about the other hooks of benchopt in the :ref:`API references <benchopt_hooks>` page.
+    Head to :ref:`API references <benchopt_hooks>` page to learn about the other hooks of benchopt.